isomorphic-software/smartclient-docs/reference.md

 So if the state "Over" was applied to a sprite configuration of `"sprite:compositeImg.png;offset:100,100;size:20,20"`, the generated HTML would attempt to load an image from the URL `"compositeImg_Over.png"` (and display a sprite from that image with the specified size/offset).
 If a class name was specified in the sprite, the stateful suffix would be appended with no leading underscore, similar to how [state suffixes](classes/StatefulCanvas.md#method-statefulcanvasgetstatesuffix) are applied to the `baseStyle` of a StatefulCanvas.
 For example a sprite config of `"sprite:cssClass:buttonIcon"` would display styling from `"buttonIconOver"` when the "Over" state was applied.

-#### SVG sprites
-If you have a collection of SVG graphics, you can combine them into a single `<svg>` container, and then use the `sprite:` mechanism to access them as SVG _symbols_, which can be reused and re-colored at runtime without server traffic.

-See the [SVG Symbols overview](kb_topics/svgSymbols.md#kb-topic-svg-symbols-overview) for more information.

 ---
 ## Type: SearchEditorMode